 Making Hot Chocolate Using Cacao Powder Instead of Cocoa

 A steaming cup of hot chocolate is just the thing you need on a chilly autumn afternoon or cold winter night.
 There’s no need to grab that instant cocoa mix next time you get the craving, especially when you have a rich and comforting new hot chocolate recipe at your disposal.

 There are many ways to make hot chocolate as well.
 From new ways to spice up your average cocoa to recipes from around the world, we have fun and delicious recipes for the entire family.

 Let’s talk about cacao powder.
 For those of you who don’t know, chocolate comes from the cacao bean.
 Cacao is just the raw form of chocolate.
 It is considered a superfood and contains more antioxidants than blueberries.
 It’s high in fiber, iron, and magnesium.
 And is known to be one of the highest dietary sources for flavanols and polyphenols.
 Most cacao powder comes unsweetened, organic, and raw.
 Don’t think cacao powder is the same as cocoa powder!
 When cold-pressed from raw organic beans, cacao powder is cooked at a temperature of 120F, whereas cocoa powder is cooked over 300F degrees, so all the nutrients get burned off.
 I like to also put cacao powder in my morning protein shakes when I want a little chocolate.

 What is raw cacao powder?

-Raw cacao powdered is a less processed form of cocoa powder.
+Raw cacao powder is a less processed form of cocoa powder.
 The beans are dried at a low temperature before being ground (which is why they’re considered raw).
-The powder is therefore higher in minerals, enzymes and antioxidants.
+The powder is, therefore, higher in minerals, enzymes, and antioxidants.
 Even better, it also has a richer, deeper chocolatey flavor.
 I use it in all my baked goods